 The Department of Biology accepts one of the following: the AP Exam in Biology, the AP Exam in Environmental Biology, or the IB Higher-level Biology exam.

-- Students who receive a score of 5 on the AP Biology Exam or the AP Environmental Sciences Exam (but not both) will receive 2 credits of upper division electives that will count towards the major and will receive the equivalent of a 4-credit nonmajors course (this is recorded as a College elective course).
+- Students who receive a score of 5 on the AP Biology Exam or the AP Environmental Sciences Exam (but not both) will receive 4 upper division elective credits, 2 of which will count towards the major.

-- Students with a score of 4 on the AP Biology Exam or on the AP Environmental Sciences Exam (but not both) will receive 1 credit of upper division elective that will count towards the major and will receive the equivalent of a 3-credit nonmajors course (this is recorded as a College elective course).
+- Students with a score of 4 on the AP Biology Exam or on the AP Environmental Sciences Exam (but not both) will receive 3 upper division elective credits, 1 of which will count towards the major.

-- Students with a score of 6 or 7 on the IB Higher-level Biology Exam will receive 2 credits of upper division electives that will count towards the major and will receive the equivalent of a 4-credit nonmajors courses (this is recorded as a College elective course).
+- Students with a score of 6 or 7 on the IB Higher-level Biology Exam will receive 4 upper division elective credits, 2 of which will count towards the major.

 Courses in the first year